quoi-dev/geoip/README.md

   compressed into `tar.gz`, supports `If-Modified-Since` header.
   Can be used as `MAXMIND_DOWNLOAD_URL` for other instances.
   Can be protected with API key.
+- `GET /api/timezones` - Get all known timezone mappings from ids to POSIX specification (useful for embedded systems without timezone database).

-Swagger UI is available on `/swagger-ui`,
+Swagger UI available on `/swagger-ui`,
-OpenAPI specification is available on `/api/docs`.
+OpenAPI specification available on `/api/docs`.

 ## Configuration